adyatlov/docker-silverstripe/README.md

 Existing SilverStripe web-site
 ------------------------------------

 1) Create a Docker container.
-This step is supposed to be made only when you start your web-site for a first time (you can use different container names for different projects):
+This step is supposed to be made only when you start your web-site for a first time.
+You can use different container names for different projects:

 ```bash
 cd path/to/your/existing/silverstripe/project